ramyardan/Supreme-AutoFill-Chome-Extension/README.md

 # Supreme-AutoFill-Chome-Extension

-Complete Supreme checkout form with a single click.
+A Google Chrome extension that allows users to complete Supreme checkout form with a single click.

 # User Stories